DaddyJCub/home-hub/PRD.md

 - **Progression**: View login screen → Enter email and password → Sign in → Access household dashboard OR Create new account → Enter display name, email, password → Automatically create first household → Access dashboard
 - **Success criteria**: Users can create accounts, sign in, sign out, and maintain sessions.
 Passwords are securely hashed.
 First household is automatically created on signup.

-### Household Management
+### Household Management (current mode: Single Household / Personal)
-- **Functionality**: Create multiple households, join existing households via invite codes, switch between households
-- **Purpose**: Allow users to manage separate household spaces (e.g., family home, shared apartment, vacation property)
-- **Trigger**: User clicks household switcher or create/join buttons
-- **Progression**: Create: Click "New" → Enter household name → Household created with user as owner → Invite code generated | Join: Click "Join" → Enter 8-character invite code → Join household as member | Switch: Select household from dropdown → All data filtered to selected household
+- **Functionality**: Auto-create and use a single default household per user; no visible household switching or invite code flows in the UI.
+(Internal model remains compatible with future multi-household.)
+- **Purpose**: Remove setup friction and ensure all data is available immediately after signup.
+- **Trigger**: On signup, a default household is created and selected automatically.
-- **Success criteria**: Users can create unlimited households, join via invite codes, switch between them seamlessly, and see only data for the active household
+- **Success criteria**: Users sign up and immediately see the dashboard with no extra setup; all data is scoped to the default household; no empty-household confusion.

 ### Role-Based Access Control
 - **Functionality**: Three role levels - Owner (full control), Admin (manage members/settings), Member (normal use)